resgateio/resgate/docs/res-protocol-v1.2-update.md

 ## Changes from v1.1

 The update deprecates the pre-defined *new call requests*.
-The same behaviour can now be achieved with the [Resource response](res-service-protocol.md#response).
+The same behavior can now be achieved with the [Resource response](res-service-protocol.md#response).

 ## Migration